ewallace/protocols/RNAtagseq.md

 	- Add 1 uL of Pfu Ultra II Polymerase.

 - Mix well and aliquot 10 ul into each of 5 wells of a 96-well plate (amplification is apparently more robust in smaller volumes), cap.
-- Place each in a thermal cycler with the following conditions Cycling conditions:
+- Place each in a thermal cycler with the cycling conditions:
-	start: 98°C, 3min
+	- start: 98°C, 3min
-	cycle: # determined from test PCR
+	- cycle: # determined from test PCR
 		98°C, 30sec; 55°C, 30sec; 70°C, 30sec
-	end: 70°C, 2min; 4°C, hold
+	- end: 70°C, 2min; 4°C, hold

 16. SPRI clean up (1.5x) to remove reaction buffer and PCR primers:
-- increase reaction to 30uL with sterile water
+- Pool PCR reaction and increase to 2x reaction volume (100 ul) with sterile water
-- Add 1.5x reaction volume SPRI beads (45 uL) to the sample in new tubes, and mix up/down 10x
+- Add 1.5x reaction volume SPRI beads (150 uL) to the sample in new tubes, and mix up/down 10x
 - Incubate at room temperature for 15min
 - Place on magnet for 5 min or until solution is clear
 - Pipette out and discard clear solution